Renyu-Liu/riichi-mahjong-calculator/README.md

 # Riichi Mahjong Calculator
-_Created by Renyu Liu (Github: @Renyu-Liu, NetID: renyul2) and Thomas Jablecki (Github: @akakrabz, NetID: tj29) of group "group-12" for the final project of [CS 128H].(https://honors.cs128.org)_
+_Created by Renyu Liu (Github: @Renyu-Liu, NetID: renyul2) and Thomas Jablecki (Github: @akakrabz, NetID: tj29) of group "group-12" for the final project of [CS 128H](https://honors.cs128.org)_
 ## Introduction
-In an actual mahjong game, players often find it hard to calculate points by hand due to complicated mahjong scoring rules.
+In a mahjong game, players often find it hard to calculate points by hand due to complicated mahjong scoring rules.
 This is why we created this app.
 Riichi Mahjong Calculator is a desktop application built with Rust that calculates Riichi Mahjong scores.
 It takes the winning hand composition and game information as input and provides a detailed breakdown of points and payment distribution.

 ### Features
 * **Graphical Interface**: No keyboard needed.